 FreshWorks Studio increases access to medical care for those most vulnerable

 If you haven’t heard of FreshWorks Studio, listen up.
 The Victoria-based company, founded in 2014 by two immigrant entrepreneurs from India, provides their customers with end-to-end services in strategy, design, and development of software and digital solutions.
 They’ve been steadily growing to become a household name, winning last year’s B.C.
-Science or knowledge put into practical use to solve problems or invent useful tools.
-Impact Award for Company of the Year – Growth Success.
+Technology Impact Award for Company of the Year – Growth Success.

 Recently, they’ve redirected their efforts to assisting the province in its response to COVID-19.
 One of their projects is Enhanced Traveller Screening — a platform that guides residents on how to effectively self-isolate when returning to B.C. from abroad.
 FreshWorks is also working on solutions in the Digital Health sector, including a secure live video application that allows seniors to keep in touch with friends and family, as well as a handful of other virtual care apps to increase access to medical care for those most vulnerable.